mhansen/graphviz-docs/content/en/docs/attrs/nslimit.md

 types:
 - double
 used_by: G
+description: Sets number of iterations in network simplex applications
 ---
-Sets number of iterations in network simplex applications.

 `nslimit` is used in computing `node x coordinates`.